 Ar-gah' goes to Boa and Bo-nee' to tell them of Ah'-oom's return with the travelers.
 Ah'-oom wakes Yah, Yah'-nay, Pe'-dee, and Pe'-dah.
-Once awake, the women once again ululate with joy at the safe return of all the hunters and the blessing of the meat.
-Boa and Bo-nee' hug the returning hunters and bid them sit down by the fire.
+Once

 The women who have been chanting grow quiet now.
 Yah'-nay approaches Boa and gives him the beautiful blue stone, which she has woven onto a colored hide backing.
 Boa is momentarily surprised.
 Then, he calls Ar-gah' and Ah'-oom to his side.
 He looks into their eyes for a few moments, before putting the decoration on Ah'-oom's chest.
 She is overwhelmed.
 She bows her head then hugs her father.
 She turns to look at Ar-gah'.
 He has no expression in his downcast eyes.